gshipley/enterprise_training/AdminTraining.md

 	factsource = yaml
 	plugin.yaml = /etc/mcollective/facts.yaml

+**Note: STOMP, or the Simple (or Streaming) Text Orientated Messaging Protocol, is the protocol used to encode MCollective messages for transport over ActiveMQ.**

 We need to ensure that MCollective is set to start on boot and also start the service for our current session.

 	# chkconfig mcollective on